netdata/netdata/collectors/ioping.plugin/README.md

 ## Prerequisites

-To use this plugin, you need to install `ioping`.
+To use this plugin, you need to install [ioping](https://github.com/koct9i/ioping#ioping).

 ## Installing ioping